Click here to listen to a reading of this blog: |

 We could be obsessing over fixing a physical problem when in reality, it’s not a problem at all since it is just part of our personality.

 Psychotherapist Elaine N. Aron, Ph.D. talks about how child HSP’s have higher levels of cortisol, in her book.
 How many of us could that apply to as adults?
-How many of us are struggling to bring stubborn cortisol levels down in the form of adrenal fatigue, unaware that it may well just be normal for us to have higher levels, due to being a HSP?
+How many of us are struggling to bring stubborn cortisol levels down in the form of adrenal dysfunction, unaware that it may well just be normal for us to have slightly higher levels, due to being a HSP?

 Dr. Aron also mentions how digestive problems, muscle tension, fatigue, migraines, sleep disruptions and even weakened immune systems tend to be common in HSP’s, making us more susceptible to illness.
-Is it possible that being a HSP make us more susceptible to triggering our thyroid condition in the first place?
+Is it possible that being a HSP makes us more susceptible to triggering our thyroid condition in the first place?

 How Learning I Was a HSP Changed My Life